AdobeDocs/campaign-classic.en/help/platform/using/configure-fda-sybase.md

 ## Sybase IQ configuration {#configuring-sybase}

-Connecting to a Sybase IQ external database in FDA requires additional configurations below on the Adobe Campaign server:
+Connecting to a Sybase IQ external database in FDA requires additional configurations below on the Adobe Campaign server.

 1. Make sure the unixodbc package is on the server.